welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/TUTORIALS.md

 ```
 create a mermaid diagram from the hand-drawn-architecture.jpg file in this folder
 ```
-### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
 create a draw.io diagram from the hand-drawn-architecture.jpg (I want to use AWS 2024 Icons)
 ```
-### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
 can you generate application from the hand-drawn-architecture file (I want the code of the lambdas to be written in python and the infrastructure as code with the python cdk v2)
 ```